JSBSim-Team/jsbsim/joss_paper/paper.md

 JSBSim provides a number of pre-calculated properties, e.g. `aero/qbar-psf` is the dynamic pressure $\frac{1}{2} \rho V^2$ calculated based on the current air density of the aircraft within the atmosphere model and the aircraft’s true airspeed.

+The property system used by JSBSim, which is essentially the same as the one used by [FlightGear](https://www.flightgear.org), is a highly versatile way to create and access data using a hierarchical structure.
+This hierarchy organizes parameters into logical groups, as seen in the examples above: aerodynamic properties are grouped under the `aero/` prefix (e.g., `aero/qbar-psf`, `aero/alpha-rad` for angle of attack, or `aero/beta-rad` for sideslip angle), while geometric parameters are stored under `metrics/` (e.g., `metrics/Sw-sqft` for wing area or `metrics/cbarw-ft` for mean aerodynamic chord).
+This structured approach ensures data organization and promotes naming consistency across different aircraft models.

 During each time step JSBSim evaluates each function defining a force for each axis and sums all the forces in order to calculate the net force per axis.

-The Moment Reference Center (MRC), named as `AERORP`, needs to be defined within the `metrics` element.
+The Moment Reference Center (MRC), defined by the `AERORP` element within the `metrics` section, is the reference point around which all aerodynamic moments are calculated.
+This point is crucial as it defines the pivot for the aircraft's aerodynamic stability and control moments before they are translated to the center of gravity.

 ```xml
 <metrics>